josephruocco/josephruocco.github.io/bookstoliveby.md

 title: Books I Live By:
 ---

 1. Tools of Titans and everything else by Tim Ferriss.
-I recommend the 4-Hour Body and 4-Hour Workweek.
+I recommend the Tribe of Mentors, The 4-Hour Body and The 4-Hour Workweek.
 The 4-Hour Chef is good too, but all the practical advice is cooking
 2. Everything by Derek Sivers - I like Hell Yeah or No!
 And How to Live, both for sale on his website.
 3. Everything by Charlie Hoehn - Play It Away!, Stress Hacks, 10 Day anxiety fix.
 4. Everything by Nassim Nicholas Taleb - the Black swan, Anti-fragile, Skin in the Game, Fooled by Randomness, and the Bed of Procrustes